brodyee/FunCZIDM/README.md

     an HPC cluster.
   - `notebooks` contains the .ipynb files to preprocess the data and obtain the simulation results.
+  - `app` contains the code for the visualization shiny app.

 All other files/folders were made automatically and have minimal additions by us.